wessamAl/Car-Rental-Project/README.md

 Provide a loyalty program for users that offers points or discounts on future rentals.
 ## Customer Car Ratings
 Allow users to rate each car after renting, helping other users make informed decisions.
+## Insurance Options
+Offer insurance options for cars to protect users in case of an accident.